Everything You Need to Know About Ocean Shipping

 Loading

-Containers are loaded onto the cargo ship in a specific way to manage the stability and equal distribution of weight.
+Containers are loaded onto the cargo ship in a specific way to ensure stability and an equal distribution of weight.
 This will ensure that one part of the ship does not bear more weight.
 Specialised equipment, such as cranes and forklifts, manages this loading process.
 The ship's manifest is updated to reflect the loaded cargo.

 Voyage

 It's time to sail across the sea like Moanna's ancestors.
 The ship embarks on the journey, passing through the chosen route.
-This voyage duration is different for different ships as it mostly depends on the destination and the route the ship passes.
+The duration of this voyage varies between ships, mostly depending on the destination and the route the ship passes.

 Unloading

 When the ship reaches its destination port, the containers are unloaded.
-After this, the containers are transported to the yard for customs inspection.
+Then, they are transported to the yard for customs inspection.

 Customs Clearance

 Customs authorities inspect the cargo and verify that all documentation is in order.
-Customs duties and taxes will also be assessed.
+They also assess customs duties and taxes.
 If satisfactory, clearance is granted for the cargo to enter the destination country.

 Transport to Final Destination